CarlosE-Dev/design-patterns-study/README.md

 When a request is sent to the controller, the ID is obtained by param and passed to the PersonActions class, that is called by controller and in the class PersonActions the Person is obtained through the repository (GetById), after that we need to create the DepositMoney(model) which is created with bank information and customer data(person data), after that, the HttpClient is created to configure the request and the information of the external API, finally the POST request is made to register the deposit in the external API.

 If sucessful, you will be able to see the details of your deposit in the Mock API (https://632c58791aabd8373999e31d.mockapi.io/api/v1/bank/deposit)

+In this part, we have simplified steps that could be more complex, we have separated the responsibility of using several classes in different parts of the application to just one class to handle it, leaving the complexity of this action hidden, considerably reducing the coupling, applying the Facade pattern.

 ##